-When you retire from your job, you’re responsible for checking your final pay is taxed correctly.
-If it isn’t, you could get a bill from IRD at the end of the tax year.
+When you leave your job because you’re retiring, check that your final pay is taxed correctly.
+If it’s not, you could get a bill from Inland Revenue at the end of the tax year.

 You can withdraw all your savings when you turn 65, as long as you've been a KiwiSaver member for at least 5 years.

-If you've got a problem at work talk to your boss directly.
-If you can’t solve it you can get help from both government and other organisations.
+If you have a problem at work talk to your boss directly.
+If you cannot solve it you can get help from government and other organisations.
 Some of this help is free.

-It’s illegal for an employer to discriminate against you because of your age, whether in the workplace or when you apply for a job.
+It’s against the law to be treated unfairly in the workplace or when you apply for a job.